 Substitutions and Variations

 - Soba noodles: If you can’t find soba or simply prefer to use a different type of noodle, that’s fine!
 Whole wheat or rice noodles are available in many markets.
-You can also use ramen noodles (either fresh or from a package, just ditch the seasoning blend).
+You can also use ramen noodles (either fresh or from a package, just ditch the seasoning blend) or make seared tuna rice bowls instead.

 - Tuna: Feel free to experiment with other varieties of sushi-grade seafood, such as salmon, yellowtail, or scallops.